apache/datafusion-comet/docs/source/user-guide/tuning.md

 Comet metrics are not directly comparable to Spark metrics in some cases.

 `CometScanExec` uses nanoseconds for total scan time.
-Spark also measures scan time in nanoseconds but converts to milliseconds _per batch_ which can result in a large loss of precision.
-In one case we saw total scan time of 41 seconds reported as 23 seconds for example.
+Spark also measures scan time in nanoseconds but converts to milliseconds _per batch_ which can result in a large loss of precision, resulting in misleading timings.